Parsa-Rajabi/canvas-submission-extractor/README.md

 ## Steps:
 1. download it to a directory (best if there is nothing else in it)
-2. download the group assignment (Refer to below on how to do so), rename it to `CMPT 120 - Group Export.csv`
+2. download the group assignment (Refer to below on how to do so), rename it to `For Marking Purposes Only.csv`
 3. download the submissions, unzip them, put them in a directory called `submissions` (note all lowercase) next to the script
 4. open the script with IDLE, update line 15 to match with the group you are marking
 5. run the script, a directory with the group name will be created and all the files that needed to be marked will be copied there